• Rabinowitch, David (Canadian, b. 1943)

 • Ray, Carl (Cree, 1943–1978)

-A member of the Professional Native Indian Artists Inc. and the Woodland School who was mentored by Norval Morrisseau, Ray was an influential painter of wildlife, northern landscapes, and Medicine art.
+A member of the Professional Native Indian Artists Inc. and the Woodland School.
+Mentored by Norval Morrisseau, Ray was an influential painter of wildlife, northern landscapes, and Medicine art.
 Held by the Winnipeg Art Gallery in Manitoba; the McMichael Canadian Art Collection in Kleinburg, Ontario; and the Royal Ontario Museum in Toronto, his work is known for its three-dimensional quality, flowing lines, and original composition.

 • Ray, Man (American, 1890–1976)